My Paralysis Journey

 When Everything Changed

 The illness struck with such rapid force that doctors misdiagnosed me twice in the same day—first as having a stroke, then Bell's palsy.
-As I lay in the hospital bed, the gravity of my situation unfolded: full paralysis from face to ankles.
+Lying there in that hospital bed, it hit me how bad this really was: full paralysis from face to ankles.
 The doctors' words haunted me: "You're lucky your feet aren't affected, but your condition could deteriorate further.
 You may lose your ability to breathe independently and require intubation."

 How could this be happening?
+I kept thinking this had to be some kind of mistake.
 Before I could even learn to spell the name of my condition, I was facing the possibility of complete respiratory failure.

 The Darkest Days

 For six long days, I remained completely immobile in the High Dependency ward.
-Every shred of dignity stripped away as hospital staff had to wipe me down.
+The nurses had to clean me like a baby.
+Talk about losing your dignity.
 I couldn't move, use the bathroom independently, swallow, or even smile.
 My birthday passed in this sterile environment, marked only by the beeping of machines rather than celebration.

-Those six days exist in my memory as both an eternity and a blur.
+Those six days felt like forever and also like they never happened.
+Weird, right?
 There were moments when thoughts of ending it all crossed my mind—but even that choice was taken from me, as my hands lacked the strength to press the nurse's call bell.

 The constant blood draws depleted my veins until nurses warned they might need to extract from my legs—a significantly more painful procedure.
 Eventually, an NGT feeding tube sustained me for a month, my only lifeline to nourishment.